Puukly/item-seller/README.md

 ## Features

 - Press F6 (configurable) to automatically execute `/sell` command
-- Press F7 (configurable) to automatically execute `/sell` command in a loop
 - Automatically moves all slime balls from your inventory into the opened container
 - Client-side only - works on servers that have the `/sell` command
 - Customizable keybinding through Minecraft's controls menu